tamylaa/clodo-framework/ui-structures/concepts/service-lifecycle-management.md

 ## 🎯 **The Complete Picture**

-Your insight about the service manifest completes the LEGO Framework's transformation:
+Your insight about the service manifest completes the CLODO Framework's transformation:

 1. **Three-Tier Input Collection**: Intelligent, user-centric input gathering
 2. **Service Manifest Generation**: Complete record of all decisions and configurations